The LPN is facing a felony charge of practicing medicine without a license, court documents show.

-CLARKSVILLE, Ind. — A nurse is facing charges after an investigation into oxygen being removed from a Clarksville nursing home resident who died hours later.
+CLARKSVILLE, Ind. — A nurse is facing a felony after an investigation into oxygen being removed from a Clarksville nursing home resident who died hours later.
+She did not get doctors’ approval, which is required by state law.

 In a report by the Indiana Department of Health and Human Services, officials said a resident at Wedgewood Healthcare Center tested positive for COVID-19 around April 24, 2020.